 Follow the Leaders: We could only feature a fraction of the stand-out change-makers on Pitt's campuses—but we're always interested to hear about students (and alumni!) making a difference.
 If you know someone who could have made the list, tell us about them at email@example.com.

-An excerpt of this story will appear in the Summer 2020 issue of Pitt Magazine, coming soon.
+An excerpt of this story appears in the Summer 2020 issue of Pitt Magazine.